Crayke: Religion

 There is a church in the village dedicated to St Cuthbert.
 It was so named following the time of the Danish invasions, when the body of St Cuthbert was unearthed and travelled around the north of England to protect it.
 The monks rested with his body at Crayke for a time.
 The present building was erected in 1490 in the Perpendicular style.

 In the 19th century there were Wesleyan and Primitive Methodist chapels in the village as well as a Catholic chapel, all now disused.

+William Ralph Inge, author, Anglican priest, professor of divinity at Cambridge, and dean of St Paul's Cathedral was born in Crayke in 1860.

 Notable buildings

 The village is the site of a 15th-century castle.
 The Grade I listed building was constructed around 1450.